Are you wondering how to create your own social media app?

 You’ll need to decide early on what route you intend to take and whether you want your app available for Android users, Apple users, or both.

 Android and Apple both use different technological stacks.

-If you’re using a SaaS solution, you don’t need to worry about this step too much but if you’re planning to start from scratch it’s important to note that the development process can be both expensive and time-consuming, so make sure that your outlines and designs are as clear as possible for a developer to put them together if you’d like to go down this route.
+If you’re using a SaaS solution, like Disciple, you don’t need to worry about this step too much but if you’re planning to start from scratch it’s important to note that the development process can be both expensive and time-consuming, so make sure that your outlines and designs are as clear as possible for a developer to put them together if you’d like to go down this route.

 Start by wireframing your app.
 This will help your entire team visualise how the app works and what pages link together.